zxuwen/raml-mock-api-demo/README.md

 npm run demo
 ```

+Your mock server will be available at http://localhost:3000/

+Read the API docs & use POSTMAN or similar to try some API requests on localhost.

 ### Generate API Docs with raml2html
 To generate html docs & serve in browser (see `doc.js` for sample code):